pfrazee/local/docs/apps/dom_behaviors.md

 ## Request Events

 CommonClient intercepts click, submit, and drag/drop events and converts them into custom 'request' events.
-These events include a 'request' object in the `detail` attribute.
+These events include a request object in the `detail` attribute.

 The `Environment.Client` object catches those events and dispatches them: